 We recommend providing adequate ventilation inside the coop, especially when it is hot outside.
 Some customers have added fans to their coops to help with ventilation.
 Only do this if it is safe and electricity is available.

 Another popular method of ventilation is adding a screened door to your chicken coop.
 The OverEZ Chicken Coop Ventilation Door allows you to easily add additional airflow to your coop.
 Assembly only takes a few tools and a few easy steps.
 Your flock will greatly appreciate this door especially when it's hot out!

 Additionally, avoid overcrowding in the chicken coop and chicken run.
 It is important that there is at least 4 square feet of space inside of the chicken coop and 10 square feet of space outside.

 Another way to help keep your chickens cool down is by setting up a kiddie pool.
 If they are able to keep their feet cool, this allows them to lower their body temperature.
 Some chickens will even dunk their heads into the water to help with keeping cool.
 Keep in mind that not every chicken enjoys this, it truly depends on your flock.

 Provide Dust Bath Space

 Chickens use dust baths for a variety of reasons including, to clean themselves, natural insecticide against parasites and bugs, prevents parasite infections, and it helps exfoliate a chicken's skin.

 During the summer create a dust bathing space in the shade so your chickens can enjoy this routine in a cooler temperature.

+Chickens know what to do to cool themselves down, they just need the resources to do so.
 Have more tips for keeping chickens cool during the summer?
 Share them in the comments below!